s-tikhomirov/s-tikhomirov.github.io/_posts/2022-01-03-lightning-probing-2.md

 In summary, we have introduced an enhanced probing technique for Lightning channels and confirmed using simulations that it reveals channel balances better and faster.

 More generally, the issue we've been discussing illustrates the dilemma for Lightning.
-As long as Lightning is a permissionless and privacy-focused (in particular, it uses onion routing), bad actors would be able to abuse it by mounting attacks on reliability (such as jamming) or privacy (such as probing).
+As long as Lightning is permissionless and privacy-focused (in particular, it uses onion routing), bad actors would be able to abuse it by mounting attacks on reliability (such as jamming) or privacy (such as probing).
 The key challenge in the development of the LN is to limit the negative effects of unwanted network activity while preserving the permissionless nature of the network.
 We hope this work helps advance the understanding of the relevant trade-offs and be a basis of future protocol improvements.

 For more details, see the [full paper](https://eprint.iacr.org/2021/384) (to be presented at [Financial Cryptography 2022](https://fc22.ifca.ai/)).
-[Slides](https://docs.google.com/presentation/d/1IPZdpSVX2B636G6m4o66jQCk8RAO5HUy_HD_ITgR_-M/edit?usp=sharing) and a [video presentation](FOOBAR) (roughly based on this post) are also available.
+[Slides](https://docs.google.com/presentation/d/1IPZdpSVX2B636G6m4o66jQCk8RAO5HUy_HD_ITgR_-M/edit?usp=sharing) and a [video presentation](https://youtu.be/ZiD7NqQ1YZc) (roughly based on this post), and the [source code of the simulator](https://github.com/s-tikhomirov/ln-probing-simulator) are also available.